ian-h-chamberlain/ian-h-chamberlain.github.io/content/experience/_index.md

 - Onboarded and mentored junior engineers in best practices and gave advice on technical design decisions.
 - Reviewed code and design documents written by peers.
+- Interviewed candidates and provided feedback in the hiring process.

 ### [STEP Tools, Inc.](https://www.steptools.com/)